Updated: May 25

 Other stakeholders.
 Think about the end to end use of the process.
-Although the process might for internal use, are the external customers going to be affected?
+Although the process might be for internal use, are the external customers going to be affected?
 Maybe a shorter lead time or a better value product is worth bragging about.
 Therefore, maybe, the customers should be included in the communication plan.
 Practically anyone in a business, or the user of the business's services or products, is a stakeholder.
 Although impractical to speak to them all, all stakeholders should be considered in any process design.

 Consider implementation.
 Any change to processes is disruptive and people are generally resistant to change.
 Therefore, implementation needs to be planned for.
 Although not naturally part of the process design, successful implementation will have a huge impact on the final success of the new process.

 Apply the KISS principle - an oldie but a goody.
-Pare everything done.
+Pare everything down.
 Keep the process, the documentation, the plan ... everything, simple.
 When processes become over-complicated, they will not be followed and they will fail.

 Record it - test it - refine it.
 Do the documentation, test the documentation to ensure it reflects the process, then fix the issues found.
 Do again!
 Processes should be dynamic; so this will continue post-implementation.
-Therefore, have systems in place to enable simple process review for continual improvement.
+Therefore, have systems in place to enable simple process review and documentation for continual improvement.